-The majority of the data used to develop these rankings were collected by the Office of Personnel Management (OPM) through its Federal Employee Viewpoint Survey.
-The survey was administered April through June 2018 to permanent executive branch employees and was completed by 598,003 federal workers, for a response rate of 40.6 percent, a decline of 4.9 points from 2017.
+The majority of the data used to develop these rankings was collected by the Office of Personnel Management (OPM) through its Federal Employee Viewpoint Survey.
+The survey was administered as a census to all full-time and part-time, permanent, nonseasonal executive branch employees between May and July 2019.
+It was completed by 615,395 federal workers, for a response rate of 42.6%, a 2.0-point increase from 2018.
 Visit OPM’s website to learn more about the FEVS methodology.

 The Best Places to Work statistical model, developed with CFI Group in 2003, is based on the same methodology used in CFI Group’s American Customer Satisfaction Index.
-The Best Places to Work index is calculated based on the percentage of positive responses to three workplace satisfaction questions and is weighted according to a proprietary formula developed with Hay Group in 2007.
+The Best Places to Work engagement score is calculated based on the percentage of positive responses to three workplace engagement questions and is weighted according to a proprietary formula developed with Hay Group in 2007.